GePBench: Evaluating Fundamental Geometric Perception for Multimodal Large Language Models: Impact of Data Attributes on Model Performance

-We conduct an ablation study to investigate the effect of added noise on model performance.
-Noise is introduced to originally noise-free figures, and the same questions are applied.
-Figure \ref{fig:noise_performance} shows the performance differences for various models after adding noises.
+To visualize the added synthetic noise, we provide a side-by-side comparison of figures with identical structures in Figure \ref{fig:noise_example}, where the left figure is free from noise and the right one contains noise.
+We conduct an ablation study to investigate the effect of such noise on model performance.
+Specifically, noise is introduced to originally noise-free figures of the easy split, and the same questions are applied.
+Table \ref{tab:noise_performance} shows the performance differences for various models after adding noises.

-Interestingly, the results reveal that not all models experience a performance decline due to noise.
-For instance, while Qwen-VL exhibits a drop in accuracy, models such as Gemini, mPLUG-Owl, InternVL, and LLaMA-Vision demonstrate improved performance.
-Other models show variations within a range of less than 1\%.
+Interestingly, the results reveal that several models, particularly open-sourced ones, achieve improved performance when noise is introduced.
+The gains are most pronounced in the Size and Location tasks, where nearly all models benefit.
+We hypothesize that these improvements arise from unintended perceptual cues introduced by noise: \begin{compactenum}[1)] \item Border distortions may cause shape borders to appear expanded, making object boundaries more detectable to visual encoders. \item Perlin noise inside closed shapes can enhance texture contrast, facilitating size estimation. \end{compactenum}

-This unexpected behavior may be attributed to the nature of the training data.
+The variation in other aspects appears to be model-specific.
+For instance, GPT-4o and Gemini-2.5-Pro exhibit notable performance decline, whereas most others perform comparably to or slightly better than the noise-free condition.
+This behavior may be attributed to the nature of the training data.
 While noise introduces additional visual challenges, certain models are more resilient because their training datasets include more scenarios with visual degradation.
 In some cases, the noisy figures might align more closely with the distribution of the real-world images in training data compared to the original, noise-free figures, particularly when geometric shapes are absent from the training corpus.
+Notably, the InternVL-3 series show stable improvements across most aspects.
+We presume that such gains arise from the random JPEG compression augmentation strategy employed during training, which enhances model's robustness to noise.